 Will it strengthen their friendship, or tear them apart?

 Back at his place, he set up the coffee machine.
 “Why can’t you do what you want without worrying about spending time with your dad?
 Sounds like he’s got you tied into some sort of contract.”

 “No, nothing like that.”
-Lauren leaned against the bench.
+Lauren leaned against the counter.
 “I moved back home to be near him.
 My choice.”

 “But why live at home?”
-From the cupboard he selected two cups and placed them carefully beside the machine.
-“Why not get a flat in town?
+From the cupboard, he selected two cups and placed them carefully beside the machine.
+“Why not get a place of your own in town?
 Then you could visit whenever you want rather than ride this guilt trip—”

 “It’s not a guilt trip.”
 She stepped sideways to allow him access to the cutlery drawer.
 “More a case of wanting to be there for him and I’ll stay, at least until I know his future.”